Top 10 Most Expensive Logo Designs & Rebrands Ever

 5. Australia & New Zealand Banking Group (ANZ) Logo – $15,000,000

-Australian and New Zealand Banking Group, which is a joint venture company, paid $15,000,000 for their logo design.
+Australian and New Zealand Banking Group, which is a joint venture company, paid $15,000,000 for their expensive logo design.

 The logo features letters ANZ, which create an impression of movement, along with the graphic element.